-The undersigned stockholder of APC Group Inc. (the "Compan Nominee Corporation, if applicable, hereby appoints (as sub-proxy,) or in his absence, the Chairman of the meer represent and vote all shares registered in his/her/its name as p of Stockholders of the Company on June 22, 2023 and at any of following matters: ting, as attorney and proxy, with power of substitution, to roxy of the undersigned stockholder, at the Annual Meeting Approval of Minutes of Previous Meeting held on June 9, 2022 YesNoAbstain Approval of 2022 Operations and Results 6.
-At their discretion, the proxies named above are authorized to vote upon such other matters as may be properly come before the meeting YesNoAbstain Yes No Abstain 3.
-Ratification of all Acts of the Board of Directors, Board Committees and the Management during their term of Printed Name of Stockholder/Broker/PCD Participant office YesNoAbstain 4.
-Election of Directors for 2023 to 2024 Signature of Stockholder or Name and Signature of Authorized Signatory of Corporate Stockholder/ Broker/PCD Participant 4.
-Election of Directors for 2023 to 2024 This Proxy must be submitted together with the following: For Individual Stockholders If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authority of the representative to sign on behalf of the individual stockholder.
-For Corporate Stockholders A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
+The undersigned stockholder of APC Group Inc. (the "Company"), registered in the name of Philippine Central Depository Nominee Corporation, if applicable\, hereby appoints \\\\\\

+(as sub-proxy,\) or in his absence, the Chairman of the meeting, as attorney and proxy, with power of substitution, to represent and vote all shares registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of the Company on June 22, 2023 and at any of the adjournments thereof for the purpose of acting on the following matters:

+1. Approval of Minutes of Previous Meeting held on June 9, 2022

+Yes No Abstain

+2. Approval of 2022 Operations and Results

+\\\\Yes\\\No\\\Abstain

+3. Ratification of all Acts of the Board of Directors, Board Committees and the Management during their term of office

+\\\\Yes\\\No\\\Abstain

+4. Election of Directors for 2023 to 2024

+- 4.1 Vote for all nominees listed below:

+- a.
+Willy N. Ocier

+- b.
+Ian Jason R Aguirre

+- c.
+Rafael M. Alunan III (Independent)

+- d.
+Jackson T. Ongsip

+- e.
+Edmundo L. Tan

+- f.
+Jerry C. Tiu (Independent)

+- g.
+Virginia A. Yap

+- \\\\\4.2 Withhold authority for all nominees above

+- 4.3 Withhold authority to vote for the nominees listed below:

+5. Appointment of External Auditor

+Yes No Abstain

+6. At their discretion, the proxies named above are authorized to vote upon such other matters as may be properly come before the meeting

+Yes No Abstain

+Printed Name of Stockholder/Broker/PCD Participant

+Signature of Stockholder or Name and Signature of Authorized Signatory of Corporate Stockholder/ Broker/PCD Participant

+Date

+This Proxy must be submitted together with the following:

+For Individual Stockholders

+If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authority of the representative to sign on behalf of the individual stockholder.

+For Corporate Stockholders

+A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
 Enclosed is a sample Secretary's Certificate for your reference.

-5. Appointment of External Auditor YesNoAbstain For PCD Participants/Brokers A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the PCD Participant/Broker, as well as the duly accomplished proxy or certificate of shareholdings issued by the PDTC.
+For PCD Participants/Brokers

+A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the PCD Participant/Broker, as well as the duly accomplished proxy or certificate of shareholdings issued by the PDTC.
 Enclosed is a sample Secretary's Certificate for your reference.